tschm/ts-timeseries/README.md

-# ts-timeseries
+## Motivation

-Tools to work with time series data in Java.
+We provide tools to work with time series data in Java.

 ## Data import from external sources
 Program tools against this interface to load data into the ts-cta framework: